yurui12138/3DSSM/README.md

 #### Sentence Semantic Matching based on 3D CNN for Human-robot Language Interaction
 Wenpeng Lu, Rui Yu, Shoujin Wang, Can Wang, Ping Jian, Heyan Huang
-The paper has been received by ACM Transaction on Internet Technology.
+The paper has been accepted by ACM Transaction on Internet Technology.

 #### Prerequisites
 python 3.6